 Web3

-Web3 hasn’t changed the internet completely yet, but it’s slowly making its way into the technology we use every day.
-The excitement may have worn down, but the technology is still very much alive and growing.
+It hasn’t flipped the internet upside down yet, but it’s slowly working its way into the tech we use every day.
+The hype is gone, but the work is still happening.

 LEAVE A REPLY